molly-yu/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection
- Machine Learning project to detect fraudulent credit cards using Python.
+ A machine Learning project to learn ML concepts and apply them to real-life situations.
+The program detects fraudulent credit cards using Python.
+Dataset imported from Kaggle.